Greek History in 40 Lives

 - Which modern scholars have influenced whose lives we study?

 This module explores Greek history through the lives of forty men and women, from a variety of backgrounds and from different periods and places, beginning in Late Archaic Greece (c.
 700 BC) and ending with the Greek-speaking parts of the Roman Empire (c.
 AD 200).
 Some are famous historical figures, others are not.
 The course examines the source materials we have for building biographies, including literary texts, inscriptions, coinage and sculpture, and encourages questions about who is remembered by history, and why.

 - Using skeletons, ancient biographies, coins, statues and inscriptions to build biographies

 - Artists and writers

 - Kings, Queens and civic figures

-- Children and their carers
+- Parents and their children

 - Famous scholars and their influence on Greek history